stt-datacore/website/static/crew/uhura_dancing_crew.md

 published: true
 ---

-Most of us loathe the thought of collecting another DIP/CMD 2-skiller, but Uhura's dual 1k bases are good enough for daily use starting at 3/5 and she's picked up a half dozen events including two features.
-With no DIP crew in the top 40 able to match her CMD base, she may be worth consideration as a 2-for-1 that will allow you to freeze an extra CMD crew and free up a slot.
+Most of us loathe the thought of collecting another DIP/CMD 2-skiller, but at least Uhura will shine in spots.
+For a time, she was among the best shuttle crew in the game, but now crowded out of that honor by handfuls of new crew, she waits for events which have crawled to a halt.
+One variant event in a year and a half won't pay the bills, which I guess is why she's resorted to dancing.